thetechdude124/Adam-Optimization-From-Scratch/README.md

 - **First Moment:** this is given by $E[X]$, and simply yields the mean value of the given data.

 - **Centered and Uncentered Moments:** the formula given for the expected value involves an integral; but, we can **APPROXIMATE THIS MOMENT WITH A SUM**, much like any integral can be approximated via a left or right Riemann sum.
-In that case, we simply do $prob*var + prob*var...$ for all the different probabilities and variables.
+In that case, we simply do $prob * var + prob * var...$ for all the different probabilities and variables.
 This is known as the **uncentered** or raw moment.
 If we subtract the *mean from each and every variable value then we get the CENTERED moment.* Mathematically, it a centered moment would be yielded by $prob * (var - mean) + prob * (var - mean)...$ for all $n$ variables.

-- **Second Moment (UNCENTERED AND CENTERED):** The second moment is the same as the first moment, except for the fact that **every x term is SQUARED.** So, the actual formula for a moment is **$m_n=E[X^n]**, where *n* refers to the given moment (first, second, etc.).
+- **Second Moment (UNCENTERED AND CENTERED):** The second moment is the same as the first moment, except for the fact that **every x term is SQUARED.** So, the actual formula for a moment is **$m_n=E[X^n]$**, where $n$ refers to the given moment (first, second, etc.).
 The **second CENTERED MOMENT is the variance, whereas the second UNCENTERED moment is the uncentered variance or SQUARED DISTANCE FROM THE ORIGIN.**

 *P.S. - while there isn't enough room here to give full proofs of all of this, I've broken down the math for myself as I was learning it all in one spot https://crysta.notion.site/ADAM-A-METHOD-FOR-STOCHASTIC-OPTIMIZATION-758a789b929842d4ac01281e4366f9f5; check it out and scroll to the "Key Terms" section for a more detailed set of definitions*.)